|

 government is characterised by spin, glossy brochures, excessive 'management' salaries and

-an increasingly thuggish approach to dealing with the public.
-Of particular concern are
+pay-offs and an increasingly high-handed approach to dealing with the public.
+Of

-Justice Secretary (as of March 2012) has said that 'there are 'far too many experts'
+Kenneth Clarke, the Justice Secretary (as of March 2012) said that 'there are 'far too

-involved in producing expensive reports for low grade and often neurotic and self-serving
+many experts' involved in producing expensive reports for low grade and often neurotic and

-council officials - who then use them within the ultra secretive family courts system to
+self-serving council officials - who then use them within the ultra secretive family

-remove children from their families.
-The parents are forbidden even to talk to any
+courts system to remove children from their families.
+The parents are forbidden even to

 authority is curtailed.
 One option might be to make local officials responsible for